Lackawanna Cut-Off Restoration Project: Andover-Scranton (as a NJ Transit project)

 All stations would have high-level platforms and would comply with Americans with Disabilities Act (ADA) standards.
 Service would be scheduled to Hoboken and New York City.
 By 2030, it is estimated that NJ Transit commuter service could transport 6,000 passengers a day to jobs in northern New Jersey and New York City.
-Amtrak is expected to perform its own ridership estimates which would be based on both commuter and non-commuter (recreational and tourist) passenger volumes.
+Amtrak performed its own ridership estimate, included in its March 23, 2023 study, which projected an annual ridership of 473,500 Amtrak passengers on the corridor, which is based on both commuter and non-commuter (recreational and tourist) passenger volumes.